leonard-creator/SASC_ResearchProject/README.md

 ## by Leonard Tiling

-The following provides information where to find the scripts I used in the research project.
-They are designed for automatic multiple and consistent execution of task of my workflow.
+Below you will find information about the scripts I used as part of the research project.
+They are designed for automatic, multiple and consistent execution of the tasks in my workflow.

 ### Executing the SVision and MAMnet on the HPC cluster